RickardRiblom/gimi-web/README.md

 # gimi-web

+As the specifications are complete and well specced out this can be done by a junior developer for a fixed cost.
+If this goes well it is encouraged to start a recurring contract.
+Senior developer from our side will assist you (same developer as writing these specs)

 ## Specifications
 Alright Gimi-web will be a Single page Application that will host the content for the sites: